tjammer/schmu/README.md

 <!--              start_age).days) -- prints 19 -->
 <!-- ``` -->

 More examples can be found in the `test` directory.
+It is still WIP, see the roadmap below.

 ## Features
 + **Functional**